 We keep your information during and after the time you coach with us, and for no longer than is necessary for the purposes for which the personal information is processed.
 Further details on this can be found in our Retention Policy.

 Your rights to correct and access your information and to ask for it to be erased

-Please contact Chirag Mehta who can be contacted on email@example.com if (in accordance with applicable law) you would like to correct or request access to information that we hold relating to you or if you have any questions about this notice.
-You also have the right to ask Chirag Mehta for some but not all of the information we hold and process to be erased (the ‘right to be forgotten’) in certain circumstances.
-Chirag Mehta will provide you with further information about the right to be forgotten, if you ask for it.
+Please contact our CIO who can be contacted on email@example.com if (in accordance with applicable law) you would like to correct or request access to information that we hold relating to you or if you have any questions about this notice.
+You also have the right to ask for some but not all of the information we hold and process to be erased (the ‘right to be forgotten’) in certain circumstances.
+We will provide you with further information about the right to be forgotten, if you ask for it.